judyliu2/LeagueRPG/README.md

 # LeagueRPG
 An RPG set in the terminal

+## Feature Additions:
+ ⋅⋅1.
+Subclasses of Character have variations in specialize and normalize methods.
+ ⋅⋅2.
+Specialize returns and integer and attacks an opposing character.
+ ⋅⋅3.
+Some subclasses of Characters have new instance variables.

 ## How to play this game
 1. Open up your terminal.
 2. Type in ```javac YoRPG.java```